03/31/2016 in: Educationalon

 I’ll be upfront with you.
-I’m not going to tell you what Bible translation I think is the best.
-I won’t even tell you which one I prefer or if it may or may not have colorful illustrations that make Jesus look like a surfer from Southern California.
+I’m not actually going to tell you what Bible translation I think is the best.
+I won’t even tell you which one I prefer or if it may or may not have colorful illustrations that make Jesus look like a California surfer.
 I tend to agree with Pastor Rick Warren when he said, “The best Bible translation is one that is translated into your life.”
-In saying that, there are a couple of things that are worth knowing that may help you decide what you use for study, what you recommend to new believers, and even what you read to your kids.
+In saying that, there are some things that are worth knowing that may help you decide what you use for study, what you recommend to new believers, and even what you read to your kids.

-Centuries of scholarship have gone into the English translations we have today and there are even some great books written on how to choose a translation.
+Centuries of scholarship have gone into the English translations we have today.

-The two primary metrics for how translators have interpreted the English Bibles we have today are based on:
+The two primary metrics for how scholars have translated the original language into the the English Bibles we have today are based on:

 2. How close the translation is to the original idea being communicated (thought for thought).

-The challenge for scholars is how do you translate the original manuscripts in a way that makes them accurate and literal, but also readable and understandable?
+The centuries old challenge for scholars is how do you translate the original manuscripts in a way that makes them accurate and literal, but also readable and understandable?

-For an example of this challenge imagine that I’m speaking to an audience in China through a translator and say, “Hong Kong is the coolest city I’ve ever been too.”
-If my translator literally interpreted my statement to the audience and said, Hong Kong is the coldest city I’d ever been too, they’d probably think I grew up in the middle of the Gobi desert (Hong Kong never really gets cold).
-I would want my translator to understand my culture and west coast slang enough to take the liberty to translate my thought, as opposed to my literal words; “He really likes Hong Kong”.
+For an example of this challenge imagine that I’m speaking to an audience in China through a translator and say, “Hong Kong is the coolest city I’ve ever been to.”
+If my translator literally interpreted my statement to the audience and said, Hong Kong is the coldest city I’d ever been to, they’d probably think I grew up in the middle of the Gobi desert (Hong Kong never really gets cold).
+I would want my translator to understand my culture and West Coast slang enough to take the liberty to translate my thought, as opposed to my literal words; “He really likes Hong Kong”.

 You’ll notice this chart doesn’t say one translation is better than another but it is a useful graphic to understand where the different translations lean in how they interpret the original manuscripts.
-If you want to dig deeper, check out the links below for more in depth thoughts on the differences between translations.
+If you want to dig deeper most Bible translations have an introduction that explains their translation philosophy.
+You can also check out the links below for more in depth thoughts on the differences between translations.

 - How we got the Bible